Not A Fan

 A lot of folks went home because Jesus says, you must give it all or go home.
 At the end of the day they were not interested in what He offered, they just wanted the show.
 As difficult as it is for me to say, I believe that Jesus has the same message for the church today.
 I believe that Jesus says hard things and a lot of good people will hear the call to be fully invested and just go home.
 Morally good folks who have come and sat in a pew but have no real interest in being deeply invested.
 You have bought into this idea that this whole relationship is based on what Jesus can do for you and you have no desire to put anything back into this relationship.
 You have come to take and not to give, and Jesus demands His followers sacrifice everything for the kingdom.
 So when you are faced with the cost of belonging to Jesus, you realize you are just not that dedicated and just go home.

 The second question we need to ask ourselves is: Are You All In?

 Being a follower of Jesus requires complete commitment.
 A follower of Jesus will do whatever it takes to follow Jesus.
-They’re absolutely loyal, completely committed.
+They’re absolutely loyal; they are completely committed.

-On the whole, we don’t do too well with absolute commitment, do we?
+On the whole, we don’t do too well with absolute commitment.
 I think that we prefer selective commitment.
-Simply put, we customize Christianity.
+Another way of saying that, is we like to have customized Christianity.
 Oftentimes, we look at our relationship with Jesus and say, I’m going to follow Jesus, but I’m going to kind of pick and choose the areas in which I will follow Him.

 So you say, I’ll follow Jesus, but don’t ask me to forgive the person that hurt me.
 I’m not going to let go of that resentment.
-I’m not going to let go of that bitterness.
-I deserve that.
+I’m not going to let go of that bitterness, and you can ask me to.

 I’ll follow Jesus, but don’t talk to me about my money.
 I work hard for that money.